This article has been updated from a previous version

 - Terms of your loan (duration and interest rate)

-In December 2020, the average price of a new car surpassed $40,000, and according to CBC, the cost of new vehicles increased by 5% in the past year — the most significant jump since 2016.
-The leading cause is a shortage of semiconductors, which are the computer chips used in cars that control everything from engine timing and cabin temperature to infotainment systems.
+In December 2021, the average price of a new car surpassed $50,000, marking a 12.7% increase from the year prior.
+The leading cause is a shortage of semiconductors, the computer chips used in cars that control everything from engine timing and cabin temperature to infotainment systems.

-Because of COVID-19, car manufacturers had to close down their plants and dial back the number of new cars they produce, leading to another factor driving up the price of new vehicles — low inventory.
-Coupled with high demand from commuters who don't want to take public transport due to the pandemic, it’s likely that prices will continue to go up.
+Because of COVID-19, car manufacturers had to close their plants and dial back the number of new cars they produced, leading to another factor driving up the price of new vehicles — low inventory.
+Coupled with inflation and high demand from former commuters who don’t want to take public transport due to the pandemic, prices will likely continue to go up.

 If you take out a car loan, your monthly payments will be determined by the size of the loan, the interest rate, and the length of the term.
 The amount you pay each month will be lower if you take out a loan with a longer repayment term.
 But keep in mind that you’ll wind up paying more interest if you do this.

-Every province and territory has its own set of rules regarding the minimum quantity of insurance drivers must purchase to legally operate a vehicle.
-However, if you're financing or leasing your car, your lender may require you to get more coverage (like collision coverage and comprehensive coverage).
-That's because they want to safeguard the underlying value of the vehicle if you have an accident and your car is totalled.
+Every province and territory has its own rules regarding the minimum quantity of insurance drivers must purchase to operate a vehicle legally.
+However, if you’re financing or leasing your car, your lender may require you to get more coverage (like collision coverage and comprehensive coverage).
+That’s because they want to safeguard the underlying value of the vehicle if you have a collision and your car is totalled.

-Insurance companies consider many factors, including your age, commute, address, and driving record, to determine the cost of your premiums.
-Insurers also consider the make, model, horsepower rating, year of manufacture and safety features of your car.
+Insurance companies consider many factors, including your age, commute, address, and driving record, to determine the cost of your premium.
+These providers also consider the make, model, horsepower rating, year of manufacture, and safety features of your car.
 So choose wisely.

-We looked at data from our car insurance quoter to find out what it would cost to insure this car as a 31-year-old male driver in Toronto.
-Our total monthly payment, including both financing and insurance costs, works out to be $599.37.
+We looked at data from the LowestRates.ca car insurance quoter to determine what it would cost to insure a 2022 Honda Civic Sedan EX as a 30-year-old male driver in Toronto with a clean driving record and insurance history.
+Our total monthly payment, including both financing and insurance costs, works out to be $641.13.

-Rates are expected to continue increasing, which is why it's essential to shop around for the lowest rate and focus on premium-affecting factors that are within your control, such as your driving behaviour.
-Ultimately, whether your car is new or used, the higher the risk you are, the more you'll pay in insurance.
+Rates are expected to continue increasing, which is why it’s essential to shop around for the lowest rate and focus on premium-affecting factors that are within your control, such as your driving behaviour.
+Ultimately, whether your car is new or used, the higher the risk you are as a driver, the more you’ll pay in insurance.